Edward B. Flint

 Edward teaches courses and labs in general, inorganic, analytical, and physical chemistry.
 Courses he is currently teaching include:

-- General Chemistry I & II and associated laboratory courses
+- General Chemistry I and II and associated laboratory courses

 - Advanced Inorganic Chemistry and lab